chevere/docs/components/VarDump.md

 # VarDump

-The VarDump component provides an alternative to [var_dump](https://www.php.net/var-dump), but with a richer feature set including formatting for the generation of different type of documents.
+The [VarDump](../reference/Chevere/Components/VarDump/VarDump.md) component provides an alternative to [var_dump](https://www.php.net/var-dump), but with a richer feature set including formatting for the generation of different type of documents.

-[VarDumpInterface](../reference/Chevere/Interfaces/VarDump/VarDumpInterface.md) describe the interface for a component in charge of providing the ability to dump any variable.

 ::: tip Learn by Example
 Check the VarDump [examples](https://github.com/chevere/examples/tree/master/02.VarDump) to learn directly playing with code.
 :::

+## Formatters & Helpers

+The following helper functions can be used to save some boilerplate when needing to initialize a VarDump instance.

+* Namespace `Chevere\Components\VarDump`
+  * `getVarDumpPlain` to create a plain var dump
+  * `getVarDumpConsole` to create a console var dump
+  * `getVarDumpHtml` to create a HTML var dump

 ## Initialization